 CHAP also proved a big hit with my 3 year old daughter Maya.
 The kid’s adventure park, serpentarium and butterfly garden were both fun and really interesting.

 We chose to stay at The Peacock Garden which is a truly beautiful place within Bohol’s interior.
 Owned by a German, no expense has been spared on the meticulous construction and attention to detail.
 The food is amazing and reasonably priced.
 The grounds resemble a Tuscan chateau with stone statues dotted across the lawn and an infinity pool overlooking the ocean.

 By contrast, the interior was like a museum dedicated to Bavarian sword fighting with peacock motifs decorating the furniture and decorative glass (a little out of place in the tropics but strangely intriguing).
 There was also a resident peacock in the grounds that Maya visited daily.

-After 3 days in the interior we headed to the beach at Alona on Panglao Island.
+After three days in the interior we headed to the beach at Alona on Panglao Island.
 The beautiful white sand, beach massages, water sports centres and eateries made it the perfect place to be for the rest of the holiday.
 We explored little caves in the rocks, collected crabs with the local children and went snorkelling to spot starfish.
 The beach also offers paddle board safaris which I am desperate to try once the kids are a bit older!

 My favourite eatery was Bohol Bee Farm’s Buzz Café which not only served delicacies such as wild hibiscus flower salad, home-made ice cream and fish tacos but also had a sofa which I took a nap on while Maya was entertained by the waitresses (since we were the only customers).

-For our final 4 days we stayed at the Bellevue Resort which was a 15min ride from Alona Beach.
+For our final four days we stayed at the Bellevue Resort which was a 15min ride from Alona Beach.
 The resort was great for children with a games room, interconnecting rooms, swimming pool, private beach and dedicated kids menu.